Typsium/alchemist/lib.typ

 /// })
 ///```)
 /// - faces (int): the number of faces of the cycle
 /// - body (drawable): the body of the cycle.
-It must start and end with a molecule or a link.
+It must start and end with a fragment or a link.
 /// -> drawable
 #let cycle(faces, body, ..args) = {
   if args.pos().len() != 0 {